 Josh Harris joins the RAMP team as Parliamentary Lead and Adviser to the Bishop of Durham.
 Josh was previously a senior researcher at the Institute for Government and at the Implementation Unit in the Cabinet Office.
 Josh is also a curate in a parish in East London.
 Bishop Paul's work with RAMP is also supported by his Parliamentary Adviser, Rhiannon Monk-Winstanley.

 Heather Staff: Adviser to Kate Green, Labour Candidate for Stretford & Urmston

 Heather is a researcher and strategist who works on refugee integration, migration trends, human rights, political engagement and the rule of law, particularly in Eastern Europe and the Balkans.

 Sam came to the UK from Hong Kong.
 He was previously Communications and Marketing Manager at charity that supports refugee resettlement.
 Prior to that he worked for the Conservative Christian Fellowship at CCHQ.
-He now works as Steve Double MP's Parliamentary Assistant in addition to being his Policy Adviser.
+He now works as Steve's Parliamentary Assistant in addition to being his Policy Adviser.

 David Barclay: Adviser on Inclusion to the Mayor of Bristol, Marvin Rees

 Following his term as President of the Oxford University Student Union, David worked as a community organiser in East London, led a national campaign on issues of money and debt, founded the Buxton Leadership Programme and authored a national report on multiculturalism.